tredontho/purescript-book/text/chapter11.md

 modify_ :: forall s. (s -> s) -> State s Unit
 ```

 Note that these API signatures are presented in a simplified form using the `State` type constructor for now.
-The actual API involves `MonadState` which we'll cover in the later "Type Classes" section of this chapter, so don't worry if you see different signatures in your IDE tooltips or on Pursuit.
+The actual API involves `MonadState`, which we'll cover in the later "Type Classes" section of this chapter, so don't worry if you see different signatures in your IDE tooltips or on Pursuit.

 Let's see an example.
 One use of the `State` monad might be to add the values in an array of integers to the current state.
-We could do that by choosing `Int` as the state type `s`, and using `traverse_` to traverse the array, with a call to `modify` for each array element:
+We could do that by choosing `Int` as the state type `s` and using `traverse_` to traverse the array, with a call to `modify` for each array element:

 ```haskell
 import Data.Foldable (traverse_)